 Winning is not our sole aim.
-Yes we play hard and we all like to win but we encourage our children to play fair and to the best of their ability as a primary focus.
-We believe that we can develop better & smarter players and in time they will play in winning teams as they mature.
+Yes, we play hard and we all like to win but we encourage our children to play fair and to the best of their ability as a primary focus.
+We believe that we can develop better and smarter players, and in time they will play in winning teams as they mature.

-Stop Out is also one of Capital Football’s pilot club nominated to help roll out New Zealand Football’s “Whole of Football” initiative, that will change the face of how football is played in this country.
+Stop Out is also one of Capital Football’s pilot clubs nominated to help roll out New Zealand Football’s “Whole of Football” initiative that will change the face of how football is played in this country.

-A major initiative saw the Hutt City Council develop Hutt Park into an arena with top class playing fields..
-With the addition of new changing facilities through support from Pelours Trust… Stop Out is now the envy of many visiting football clubs when they experience our facilities at Hutt Park
+A major initiative saw the Hutt City Council develop Hutt Park into an arena with top class playing fields.
+With the addition of new changing facilities, through support from Pelorus Trust, Stop Out is now the envy of many visiting football clubs when they experience our facilities at Hutt Park

 At Stop Out we don’t want players to join our club for the short term; we encourage loyalty and pride in belonging to their club.
 In our increasingly mobile society we encourage club members who want to feel they are part of a successful sporting body for a lifetime, or even have somewhere they can return to and call home if they do happen to leave the region as they get older.